Skip to main content

 1. The Australian Prudential Regulation Authority (APRA) – the financial safety regulator.

-2. The Australian Securities and Investments Commission (ASIC) – the conduct regulator for corporations and financial markets.
+2. The Australian Securities and Investments Commission (ASIC) – the integrated corporate, markets, financial services and consumer credit regulator.

-3. The Australian Competition and Consumer Commission (ACCC) – the competition regulator.
+3. The Australian Competition and Consumer Commission (ACCC) – the national competition, consumer, fair trading and product safety regulator.

 4. The Reserve Bank of Australia (RBA) – Australia’s central bank.

-5. The Australian Transaction Reports and Analysis Centre (AUSTRAC) – Australia’s financial intelligence unit and anti-money laundering and counter-terrorism financing regulator.
+5. The Australian Transaction Reports and Analysis Centre (AUSTRAC) – the anti-money laundering and counter-terrorism financing (AML/CTF) regulator and financial intelligence unit.

 Australian Securities and Investments Commission